KraftAffix/Wuthering-Waves-Download-Library/README.md

 # Wuthering Waves Download Library
-Wuthering Waves download links for archive purposes \
+Wuthering Waves download links for archive purposes / You can also download the game here if you are having issues in the launchee for  some reason / /
-torrent links for now, will add another option soon
+Torrent links for now, will add another option soon

 # LINKS BELOW ARE THE FILES THAT ARE PROVIDED FROM THE LAUNCHER
 `hw-pcdownload-qcloud.aki-game`‎ / `hw-pcdownload-akamai.aki-game` /